 Flint Hills Ingleside

 One of three high-volume oil export terminals located on the Live Oak Peninsula next to Ingleside on the Bay, Flint Hills Resources bought part of the former Ingleside Navy Base in 2012.
-Flint Hills Terminal is currently out of compliance with the Clean Air Act and subject to an EPA enforcement action.
-Recent video taken by EarthWorks shows invisible emissions emanating from its tanks.
-Yet, they're getting permission from TCEQ to pollute even more!
+Flint Hills Terminal was the site of a recent 14,000 gallon oil spill, is currently out of compliance with the Clean Air Act, and is subject to an EPA enforcement action.
+Optical Gas Imagery (OGI) video taken by EarthWorks shows invisible emissions emanating from its tanks.

 Public Meeting on Flint Hills TCEQ amended air quality permit #6606